Elk, Mule Deer, Black Bear, Wolf, Moose, Mountain Goat

 Elk Combo – Elk, Fishing, Upland Game Birds.
 Mail in paper application or online.
 Deadline March 15 of year you hunt.

 Deer Combo – Deer (Mule Deer or Whitetail), Fishing, Upland Game Bird.
 Mail in application or online.
 Deadline March 15 of year you hunt.

-Montana uses a system they call “ALS“ for hunter information.
-It is your birth date with an number added to it.
-If you hunted in Montana from 2002 to later you have an ALS number already.
-It is best to always use the same one as it keeps a record of all your pertinent information and Bonus Points earned if you have any.
-If you need to find your ALS number go to link below.
-Make sure you use same information as the first time you were issued one, for example if your zip code has changed you need to use the one you had then.
+Montana uses a system they call “ALS“ for licensing.
+The number is your birth date with a unique number added to it.
+If you have hunted in Montana since 2002, you already have an ALS number.
+It is best to always use the same ALS number as it is a record of all your pertinent information and Bonus Points earned.
+If you need to find your ALS number, go to the link below.
+Make sure you use same information as the first time you were issued one; for example if your zip code has changed you need to use the one you had then.

 **New this year: you can search your ALS number without setting up an account.
 But, Montana Fish, Wildlife & Parks is pushing for people to “Set up a User Account”.
 If you wanted to edit your information, update your address, etc., you will have to set up an account.

 We have cabins available for bow hunts or late hunts.
 If you are interested in having the comforts of home, let us know and we can give you the details of hunting out of cabins.
 Works the same as our spring bear hunts.